 The US Consumer Finance Protection Board (CFSB) has ordered (pdf) two of the country’s largest employment background screening report providers to pay USD 13 million in penalties and refunds for providing inaccurate information.

-According to the CFSB, General Information Services (GIS) and its subsidiary e-Background-checks.com (BGC) failed to employ reasonable procedures to ensure the accuracy of the information contained in reports provided to potential employers.
+According to the CFSB, General Information Services (GIS) and its subsidiary e-Background-checks.com (BGC), which collectively generate and sell more than 10 million reports about job applicants every year, failed to employ reasonable procedures to ensure the accuracy of the information contained in reports provided to potential employers.

 In over 6,000 cases, the CFSB said, '(the firm) reported a criminal record that did not belong to the consumer, including, without limitation, those criminal records that (the firm) could not confirm belonged to the consumer based on personal identifiers…or reported inaccurate criminal record information about the consumer, including, without limitation, expunged records, dismissed charges, nolo prosequi records reported as convictions (the prosecutor declined to pursue the case), or records with incorrect disposition data.'